Case of Tulsa officer who shot unarmed black man is with jury

 The incident began when Crutcher's SUV was found abandoned in the middle of the street.
 A witness called 911 and said a man was running away from the vehicle, warning that it was going to blow up.

-Shelby testified that she arrived on the scene and approached the abandoned vehicle and cleared it, not seeing anyone inside.
+Shelby testified that she arrived on the scene and approached the vehicle and cleared it, not seeing anyone inside.

 As she turned back to her patrol car, she saw Crutcher walking toward her, she testified.
 He alternated between putting his hands in his pockets and putting them in the air, according to Shelby.